dmaone/CommonSense/Qt-build/README.md

 # Linux build
 Linux users are supposed to know how to do that :)

 Okay, okay.
 Since there's LOTS of different Linux flavors, let's make it for Ubuntu 16.04.
+(NOTE: doesn't work for ubuntu 22.04)

 ```
 git clone https://github.com/dmaone/CommonSense.git